ACGIH® and its renowned Industrial Ventilation Committee present a popular continuing education course in April.

 - A calculations lab in which participants work in a team environment

-This course contains 32 hours of instruction and may be eligible for ABIH CM credit.
-See the ABIH website (www.abih.org) for CM credit criteria.
-The course may also qualify for 3.2 BCSP Continuance of Certification (COC) Points for Certified Safety Professionals.
-Certificates of Completion will be presented at the conclusion of the course.
+This course contains 32 hours of instruction and may be eligible for ABIH CM credit and/or BCSP recertification points.
+See the ABIH (www.abih.org) and/or the BCSP (www.bcsp.org) websites for credit criteria.
+Attendees will be presented with Certificates of Completion at the conclusion of the course.

-Those interested in attending this continuing education course can register online at https://www.acgih.org/events/course/FundPrac_Nov14.htm.
+Those interested in attending this continuing education course can register online at http://www.acgih.org/forms/meeting/Microsite/FundPrac_Apr16.
+Can’t make the April dates?
+Join us September 12–16, 2016 or October 31–November 4, 2016.